nymtech/nym/documentation/docs/src/zknym/archive.md

 # Archive

-You can find the previous pages related to ecash - referred to then as 'Coconut' - in this archive.
+You can find the previously published Coconut scheme pages in this archive.
+This has since been superceded by the zk-nyms scheme, which combines elements of the [Coconut Credential](./coconut.md) and [Offline Ecash](https://arxiv.org/pdf/2303.08221) schemes.